GN-7/Seat-Allocation-Engine/README.md

 A basic implementation of college seat allocation system in C++ inspired by JoSAA.
 It does not currently attempt to reproduce the complete rules of real counselling systems.

+## Concepts Explored

+ - ### Object Oriented Programming
+ - ### File Handling
+ - ### Algorithmic Thinking

+## How the Program Works
+ - There are three fundamental entities in this program.
+The Student, Course and the Allocation Engine itself.
+ - Each Student has a Rank and a list of choices.
+ - Each Course has a course code (0101, 0102, 0103) and a seat capacity.
+ - The Engine itself has no attributes, it has only methods.

+   ### Step 1
+    - The Engine reads the student data from the CSV file and creates corresponding Student objects.
+    - All objects are stored in a vector for further manipulation.

+   ### Step 2
+    - The data is sorted by rank using a simple lambda with a std::sort method.
+    - A new, sorted vector is returned.

+   ### Step 3
+    - The Engine reads the course data from the CSV file and creates corresponding Course objects.

+   ### Step 4
+    - The Engine then assigns the seats using the logic specified below.

+   ### Step 5
+    - The assigned seat data is written to a new CSV file.

 ## The Core Logic